dvVenuto/dvvenuto.github.io/index.md

 ## Research Interest

 David is mainly interested in reinforcement learning (RL).
 More specifically, he focuses on hierarchical RL and inverse RL using options.
-Current, he is focusing on the consciousness prior in RL to better understand hierarchical top down learning and causality.
+Currently, he is focusing on the consciousness prior in RL to better understand top down problem solving and out of distribution generalization.

 ## Publications